clfougner/MouseExomeSequencing/README.md

 ####Apache Ant
 Ant is required for building HTSJDK, and can be downloaded [here](http://ant.apache.org/).
 All work presented here is using Ant version 1.9.6.

+####Gawk
+Awk is a programming language which can be used for simple data-reformatting jobs.
+Gawk is the GNU implementation of awk, and can be downloaded from [here](http://www.gnu.org/software/gawk/).
+It is required for the script used to reformat reference SNP and indel files.

 ##Reference Files